Rustemka9/001/README.txt

 "Todo app".

 Created with React.
-For launch the application need instal node_modules (npm start).
+For launch the application need instal node_modules (npm install) and than launch the app (npm start).

 Project structure:
 1) public